 I knew when my eldest started school I would have a few more precious hours to myself and that meant I wanted to do something.
 Create something.

-While going out and about with my youngest I fell back in love with art all over again.
+While going out and about and discovering Surrey and London all over again I fell back in love with photography.
 Any local area we visited I snapped away for inspiration and with my digital background I was able to create something eye catching and modern for our own home.
-I’ve renovated two properties in the area and I’ve enjoyed filling the walls with artwork but non-more so than this year when my new style of bold, colourful digital art developed.
+I’ve renovated two properties in the area and love interiors so I’ve enjoyed filling the walls with artwork but non-more so than when my new style of bold, colourful digital art developed.
 And so in 2018 I decided to share them with everyone through Katie Corcoran London – colourful works of art that capture the places I love most.